cyberrumor/SwayEcosystem/README.md

 - sudo ./RootSetup.sh
 - ./UserSetup.sh

-Don't forget to edit /boot/loader/entries/arch.conf then run # mkinitcpio -p linux If you don't, your system won't boot.
+Don't forget to edit /boot/loader/entries/arch.conf then run '# mkinitcpio -p linux' If you don't, your system won't boot.
 After that, restart like this:

 - exit